Wakefield F.C.

-Wakefield F.C. was an English football club based in Wakefield, West Yorkshire.
-The club was previously based in the village of Emley and was known as Emley A.F.C. from 1903 to 2002.
-The club was wound up in June 2014 and all history and records were returned to Emley A.F.C. in July 2022.
+Wakefield Football Club was an English football club based in Wakefield, West Yorkshire.
+Originally based in the village of Emley, they were known as Emley A.F.C. from 1903 to 2002.
+The club relocated to Wakefield in 2000 and were renamed Wakefield & Emley in 2002.
+They were subsequently renamed Wakefield-Emley in 2004 and then just Wakefield in 2006, before being wound up in June 2014.

 History

 Formed in 1903 and began in the village of Emley in the local Huddersfield District League, the club graduated via the West Riding League to the Northern Premier League.